Estimating the size of a hidden finite set: large-sample behavior of estimators: Abstract

-In (\ref{nsum2}), $d_i^U$ follows hypergeometric distribution conditioning on $d_i^V$ for each $i$.
-The same estimator can also be derived under a different model assumption. \citet{killworth1998estimation} considered a model where $d_i^U$ is Binomial$(d_i^V, N/M)$ given $d_i^V$, and (\ref{nsum2}) is then unbiased with variance $MN/\sum_i d_i^V$.
+Conditional on $d_i^V$, $d_i^U$ follows hypergeometric distribution for each $i$.
+The same estimator can also be derived under a different model assumption. \citet{killworth1998estimation} considered a model where $d_i^U$ is Binomial$(d_i^V, N/M)$ given $d_i^V$, and (\ref{nsum2}) is then the MLE under this binomial model, which is unbiased with variance $(M-N)N/\sum_i d_i^V$.